Firearm Accident Law

 Rob Kline Can Represent You

 If you or a loved one has been injured in a firearm accident, you may have a claim against the shooter, owner or purchaser of the firearm.
 If the firearm or ammunition was defective, it may be possible to obtain recourse against the manufacturer, seller or distributor of the defective product.
+Rob Kline is a highly experienced Portland personal injury attorney.
 Call today to get a free, confidential case evaluation.